zinichakraborty/recflix/README.md

 ## ENVIRONMENT VARIABLES

 1. Create a free Zilliz (Milvus Cloud), Supabase, and Redis Cloud account/cluster.
-2. In Supabase create a `users` table that holds id, username (text, unique, not null), and password (text, not null).
+2. In Supabase create a `users` table that holds id, username (text, unique, not null), password (text, not null), watch_history (text, nullable, array).
 3. Create a .env file and add these keys:

 ```bash